Clinical Trials at Northern Westchester Hospital

 Why: This study is comparing the effects and demonstrating superiority between the two treatment arms in preventing further cancer growth.
 It will also study the safety of the study treatment.

-Join Us: To see if you, or someone you may know, fit the criteria for one of our breast cancer clinical trials, please contact the Clinical Trials Coordinator at Northern Westchester Hospital: 914.666.1366, or click CONTACT US above.
+Join Us: To see if you, or someone you may know, fit the criteria for the breast cancer clinical trials, please contact the Clinical Trials Coordinator at Northern Westchester Hospital: 914.666.1366, or click CONTACT US above.